 The environmental benefits are endless, so why not take a look at our products today?
 They’re top quality products that combine innovation and sustainability.

 What is plastic wood?

 Plastic wood is made using 100% high quality recycled mixed waste plastics.
-It’s composed of LDPE (Low Density Polyethylene) HDPE (High Density Polyethylene), PP (Polypropylene) and other materials.
+It’s comprised of LDPE, HDPE, PP and other materials.
 The polymers are then ground, mixed and fused under high temperatures to form plastic wood.